junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 E) ...

 SPOKESPERSON: "TasteWise Basic -- it's not just smart.
-It's caring for you, thinking for your choices at every step of your journey."
+It's caring for <u>you</u>, thinking for <u>your</u> choices at every step of your journey."

 CUT TO: